 It was without a doubt, so much like snowboarding that it was uncanny.
 And it was unbelievably fun—carving up and down hills.
 Truly unreal.

+It’s made in America and quite sturdy.
+It’s really strong and has a lot of torque.
 The board I rode was the first iteration, the OneWheel.
 Since then, they have two new styles—again the OneWheel+ and the OneWheel+ XCR.
 They are significantly more badass than the first.
-The motor is redesigned (now with 2 horsepower) so the ride is smoother, quieter, and has more torque.
-It even tops out at 19 mph, though my buddy’s taken it 24.
+The motor is redesigned so the ride is smoother, quieter, and has more torque.
+The OneWheel+ has 2 horsepower.
+Because of this, it goes up hill really well; it’s surprisingly clean.
+It also goes downhill very slowly, if you so desire, which is nice.
+It tops out at 19 mph, though my reported he's taken it 24 mph.

-Yet all the details aside, the carving is like hitting fresh powder on the mountain—whether in Orlando, Iowa, or literally anywhere else.
+Yet all the details aside, the carving is like hitting fresh powder on the mountain—whether in Orlando or literally anywhere else.
 It makes city travel incredibly fun.